Skip to contents

 if (FALSE) { # \dontrun{

-# Scan a directory for workflow annotations
+# Scan a directory for workflow annotations (recursive by default)

 workflow <- put("./src/")

-workflow <- put("./project/", recursive = TRUE)
+workflow <- put("./project/", recursive = FALSE)

 # Scan a single file